 \subsection{Classification of RSG binaries}

-In the community, there is confusion about the classification of binary RSGs. \citet{pant20} compiled a sample of about 100 Galactic RSG binaries based on spectral type, several of which may actually not be RSGs from an evolutionary point of view.
+In the literature, there is confusion about the classification of binary RSGs. \citet{pant20} compiled a sample of about 100 Galactic RSG binaries based on spectral type, several of which may actually not be RSGs from an evolutionary point of view.
 Indeed, the more recent list by \citet{healy24} gives a smaller number.
-Meanwhile, \citet{munari21} selected M supergiants from the sample by \citet{pant20}, considering them all as VV Cephei type.
-However, in the new large samples of RSG+B binaries in the Local Group \citet{neugent19,patrick22, patrick25}, the majority of their binaries were not reported as interacting, except for 4 companions embedded in the RSG wind by \citet{patrick25}. \citet{neugent19} also reported that one of the systems in the sample is the first known RSG+Be pair, based on Balmer emission lines.
-However, we note that all the previously known VV Cephei RSGs \citep{cowley69} also show Balmer emission lines, as previously discussed, and were sometimes also considered to host a Be companion, including for KQ Pup \citep{altamore92}.
-RSG binaries were also sometimes confused with $\zeta$ Aurigae group, which consists mostly of earlier and less massive red giants, except for VV Cep star.
-Historically, some of the VV Cephei stars were also misclassified as classical symbiotic stars, i.e., systems consisting of an evolved red giant and white dwarf \citep[e.g.,][]{merc19}.
-Nonetheless, VV Cephei type binaries could likely also be classified as symbiotic B[e]-type (symB[e]) stars \citep{lamers98, munoz24}, interacting symbiotic systems consisting of a cool (super)giant and a hot component, enshrouded in a nebula producing forbidden emission lines.
+Meanwhile, \citet{munari21} selected M supergiants from the sample by \citet{pant20}, considering them all as VV Cephei-type binaries.
+However, in the new large samples of RSG+B binaries in the Local Group \citep[e.g.,][]{neugent20,patrick22, patrick25}, the majority of their binaries were not reported as interacting, except for 4 companions embedded in the RSG wind by \citet{patrick25}. \citet{neugent19} also reported that one of the systems in the sample is the first known RSG+Be pair, based on Balmer emission lines, and \citet{neugent20} classified several other binary candidates as RSG+Be.
+However, we note that all the previously known VV Cephei binaries \citep{cowley69} also show Balmer emission lines, as previously discussed, and were considered to host a Be companion, including for KQ Pup \citep{altamore92} and VV Cep \citep{hutch71}.
+RSG binaries were also sometimes confused with the $\zeta$ Aurigae group, which consists mostly of earlier and less massive red giants.
+Historically, some of the VV Cephei binaries were also misclassified as classical symbiotic stars, i.e., systems consisting of an evolved red giant and a white dwarf \citep[e.g.,][]{merc19}.
+Nonetheless, VV Cephei-type binaries could likely also be classified as symbiotic B[e]-type (symB[e]) stars \citep{lamers98, munoz24}, interacting symbiotic systems consisting of a cool (super)giant and a hot component, enshrouded in a nebula producing forbidden emission lines.

-We took new PLATOSpec spectra for the promising candidates in our TESS sample (Fig. \ref{fig:platospec}).
-We confirm the VV Cephei properties of AZ Cas and FR Sct.
-For other RSG+B binaries in our sample, there are no Balmer emission features.
-We note that the same is the case for the majority of RSG+B binaries, based on archival spectra as well as our new spectro-interferometric survey (a spectral atlas for southern RSG binaries shall be published in a forthcoming study).